paras941/Mini-Project-false-Calculator/README.md

 📜 License

-Released under the MIT License — feel free to use and modify.
+-Released under the MIT License — feel free to use and modify.